Hispanic tradition of “el machismo” can lead to abuse

 “Adverse childhood experiences include watching your mother or father be abused when you’re growing up, and it instills in you the idea that it’s okay.
 That, this is a proper way to interact with folks,” said Surgeon General Adams.

 L.Y.
 Marlow, who founded Saving Promise, to prevent the fifth generation of women in her family – her granddaughter, Promise – from falling victim to domestic abuse.

 “When we talk about intergenerational abuse, there typically is a pattern of all those types of things running in the family,” “There becomes a sense of normalcy.”

 Women who are abused may not want to warn their daughters, either, said Greenberg.
-For example, mothers could have open conversations about ways to protect themselves when going into a relationship or even giving pre-caution the difference between a healthy relationship and unhealthy relationship.
-Most importantly mothers could be telling a daughter that she has a support system.
-Dr.Greenberg says that in many cases the mother has been abused and then finds herself confronting the reality of her daughter being sexually abused.
-When this happens the common response is “In my generation you did not have it as bad as i did.
+For example, mothers could have open conversations about ways to protect themselves when going into a relationship or even giving pre-caution the difference between a healthy relationship and an unhealthy relationship.
+Most importantly, mothers could be telling a daughter that she has a support system.
+Dr.Greenberg says in many cases, the mother has been abused and then finds herself confronting the reality of her daughter being sexually abused.
+When this happens, the common response is: “You do not have it as bad as I did.
 It could've been worse.”
-The ending line could be “life is difficult you’ll get through this.”
+The ending line could be: “Life is difficult.
+You’ll get through this.”

 When you think of teen dating what comes to mind?
 Many might say young and dumb puppy love.
-In fact many teens have short term relationships from ages of 11-15.
+In fact, many teens have short term relationships from the ages of 11 to 15.
 According to the Tween and Teen Dating Violence and Abuse Survey: